Penanggalan: Victims

-The penanggalan's victims are traditionally pregnant women and young children.
-As traditional Malay dwellings were stilt-houses, the penanggal would hide under the stilts of the house and use its long tongue to lap up the blood of the new mother.
+The penanggalan's victims are traditionally pregnant women and young children, men are usually avoided by the penanggalan and spy on them throughout the night as a way to protect the expectant mother or newborn.
+As traditional Malay dwellings were stilt houses, the penanggal would hide under the stilts of the house and use its long tongue to lap up the blood of the new mother.
 Those whose blood the penanggalan feeds on contract a wasting disease that is almost inescapably fatal.
 Furthermore, even if the penanggalan is not successful in her attempt to feed, anyone who is brushed by the dripping entrails will suffer painful open sores that won't heal without a bomoh's help.

 The most common protection against a penanggal attack is to scatter the thorny leaves of any of the subspecies of a local plant known as mengkuang, which has sharp thorny leaves and would either trap or injure the exposed lungs, stomach and intestines of the penanggal as it flies in search of its prey.
 These thorns, on the vine, can also be looped around the windows of a house in order to snare the trailing organs.
 This is commonly done when a woman has just given birth.
 The shards of glass glued to the top of the walls around a house serve the same purpose, in addition to protecting against thieves.
 As an extra precaution, the pregnant woman can keep scissors or betel nut cutters under her pillow, as the penanggalan is afraid of these items.

+Midwives who become Penanggalans at night appear as normal women in the daytime.
+They, however, can be identified as Penanggalans by the way they behave.
+When meeting people, they will usually avoid eye contact and when performing their midwife duties, they may be seen licking their lips, as if relishing the thought of feeding on the pregnant woman's blood when night comes.

 Once the penanggal leaves its body and is safely away, it may be permanently destroyed by either pouring pieces of broken glass into the empty neck cavity, which will sever the internal organs of the penanggal when it reattaches to the body; or by sanctifying the body and then destroying it by cremation or by somehow preventing the penanggal from reattaching to its body by sunrise.

 Another non-lethal way to get rid of penanggalan is to turn over the body, so that when the head attached back it will be attached reverse side, thereby revealing to everyone what she really is.